chichiwang/notes/paradigms/overview/README.md

 A *dataflow variable*:
 * Is a single-assignment variable used for synchronization
 * Can pause the current thread and await a value assignment

+#### Lazy Declarative Concurrency
+*Lazy execution* can be added to declarative concurrency while keeping the good properties of *confluence* and *determinism*.

+Properties:
+* The consumer of a result determines whether or not to perform a calculation, not the producer of the results
+* In a loop the termination condition is the consumer
+* Does the least amount of calculation needed to get the result
+* Adds *lazy evaluation* and *concurrency* to functional programming while remaining delcarative
+* Is the most general declarative paradigm based on functional programming known so far

+To make *declarative concurrency* lazy the concept of *by-need synchronization* is necssary.
+This is implemented by a single operation:
+* `WaitNeeded` - The current thread waits until another thread does something
+  * Sounds like how the `yield` operator works in a [generator](https://en.wikipedia.org/wiki/Generator_(computer_programming))

 ---
 WIP - Incomplete notes